tonyxu1/cohomework/README.md

 ## Use case and requirement
 In finance, it's common for accounts to have so-called "velocity limits".
 In this task, you'll write a program that accepts or declines attempts to load funds into customers' accounts in real-time.

-Each attempt to load funds will come as a single-line JSON payload, structured as follows:
+Each attempt to load funds will come as a single-line JSON payload, structured as follow:

 ```json
 {